 Neurodiversity is the collective term for ASD (Autism Spectrum Disorder) ADHD (Attention Deficit Hyperactivity Disorder) Dyslexia, Dyspraxia and other learning difficulties.

 Why is employing neurodiverse people good for business?

-Below we’ll identify some of the abilities that show up frequently in people with ASD and highlight why it’s good for your business.
+Below we’ll identify some of the abilities that show up for some people with ASD and highlight why these skills could be good for your business.